aqua-language/aqua/README.md

 # Aqua

-Aqua is a programming language for data stream analysis.
+Aqua is a programming language for data stream analytics.

 ## Installation